 We have encountered some obstacles in our quest for funding the Q&R institute.
 First, those who liked the idea had no funds to support them.
-We then turned to the National Science Foundation, but this agency prefers to fund basic research and innovative engineering education programs.
+We then turned to NSF, but this agency prefers to fund basic research and novel engineering education programs.

-Finally, we have also considered applying for support to local industry and government.
-But these sources can be directly tapped by the university, and are reserved for other, prioritized and more ambitious projects.
-Hence, they are beyond our support possibilities.
+Finally, we have also considered local industry and government.
+But these sources can be directly tapped by the university and are reserved for other, prioritized and more ambitious projects.
+Hence, they are out of our access possibilities.
 We are still pursuing our project, and hope to find other sponsors in the future.

-7. Discussion
+6. Discussion

 There are two key issues regarding how practicing engineers learn statistics, which need to be confronted and resolved.
-First, that many engineers need to apply statistics in their work, at a level far beyond what they learn in college.
-Secondly, that for lack of space in the curriculum, engineers do not receive enough (or are not adequately taught in) statistics in college.
+First, that many engineers need to apply statistics in their work, at a level far beyond college.
+Secondly, that for lack of space in the curriculum, they do not receive enough (or are not adequately taught) statistics in college.

-Such situation is not likely to change in the near future.
-Moreover, such situation goes far beyond statistics (we discussed how it has risen in corrosion studies).
+This situation is not likely to change in the near future.
+Moreover, this situation goes beyond statistics (we saw it in corrosion studies).
 As a result, once engineers reach the workplace, they are forced to seek alternative ways of acquiring additional (statistical) knowledge, in order to effectively bridge this educational gap and adequately function in their careers.

-The proposed Professional Organizations-Academe-Industry Institutes have an important role to play.
-And its three main pillars (industry, academe and professional societies) will gain the most.
+The proposed Professional Organizations-Academe-Industry institutes have an important role to play.
+And its three main players (industry, academe and professional societies) will gain the most from it.

-First, engineers (past, present and future) will learn what they lack, about statistics, at their own pace, in their own time, throughout their professional lives.
+First, engineers (past, present and future) will learn what they need at their own pace, in their own time, throughout their professional lives.
 Universities will better educate students and faculty, and generate more individual and corporate support from their local communities.
-Professional societies would become, with Academe, the natural local organizers, supporters and mentors of these institutes.
+Professional societies would become, with Academe, natural local organizers, supporters and mentors of these institutes.
 They would provide direction, oversight, structure, books and learning materials, as well as specialized instructors that would teach better structured, short courses and workshops.

 Big industry also has an important role to play, with an important pay-off.
-Every day more, big industries subcontract work to smaller suppliers.
-As a result, industry spends huge amounts of time, money and resources supervising and assessing their output.
-Better trained engineers in supplier shops (that cannot afford in-house training) would substantially contribute to lower assessment costs, also improving product and process quality and reliability, sales and profits, as well as raising US competitiveness in world markets.
+Every day more, big industries subcontract work to smaller suppliers, spending huge amounts of time, money and resources supervising and assessing their output.
+Better trained engineers in these supplier shops (that cannot afford in-house training) would contribute to lower assessment costs, improving product and process quality and reliability, sales and profits, and US competitiveness in world markets.

 The US government would also gain by raising the educational levels of practicing engineers.
-This would help to keep American industry at home, as well as engineers and workers on the rolls, instead of on the dole.
-And it would also increase the tax base and government revenues.
-The GI Bill "created" the modern American middle class.
-And it handsomely recuperated in middle class taxes, the money it invested.
-In a similar way, the proposed institutes would recuperate, from the taxes of richer, stronger industries and of their employees, the funds invested in them.
+This would help to keep American industry at home, as well as engineers and workers on the rolls, instead of on the dole, increasing the tax base and government revenues.
+The GI Bill "created" the modern American middle class and handsomely recuperated, in taxes, the money invested.
+In a similar way, the proposed institutes would recuperate the funds invested in them.

-Finally, an earlier version of this paper was presented at a special session of the 2007 Fall Technical Conference (FTC), sponsored by the ASA and ASQ (Romeu, 2007).
-The session was dedicated to engineering education, and was followed by a Panel discussion and public participation.
-The Session Chair and Panelists were: Drs.
-J. D. Williams (GE Global Research), G. Vining (Virginia Tech), W. R. Myers (Procter & Gamble) and C. M. Anderson-Cook (Los Alamos Nat.
-Lab).
-They are all well known statisticians and educators, and represent all three pillars (academe, industry, government) of our proposed institutes.
+Finally, this paper was presented at a special FTC session, sponsored by the Quality and Productivity Section of ASA and dedicated to engineering education.
+It was followed by a Panel discussion and an open participation.
+Session Chair and Panelists Drs.
+J. D. Williams (GE Global Research), G. Vining (Virginia Tech), W. R. Myers (Procter & Gamble) and C. M. Anderson-Cook (Los Alamos), represented all three sectors (academe, industry, government).